thomasverleye/iaap/8-web-accessibility-principles.md

 ### Keyboards: The (almost) Universal Input Device
 A lot of users with disabilities use keyboards or devices that are based on how keyboards work.
 So it's quite often said that if you can **operate** the web content with a keyboard it's almost be operable for everyone.
 The mouse however is still also important though.

+## Understandable

+### Definition
+Understandability is about making content and interfaces that people can comprehend.

+### Understandable content

+#### Specify the Language
+Use `lang="<language>"`.

+#### Simplify the Reading or Vocabulary level
+Keep in mind people with reading disorders.

+#### Limit or Avoid Terminology or Concepts that are Unfamiliar or Complex
+Some people with more generalized cognitive disabilities are unable to understand complex ideas and abstractions.

+#### Provide Supplemental Formats
+There are some people who cannot read at all, they need alternative content like video, audio, images, ...
+Providing content alternatives this extreme might be hard and ain't mandatory.
+BUT, providing these alternative not only benefits those people.
+It will also benefit for others as your content becomes easier to comprehend.

+### Understandable Interfaces and Interactivity

+#### Consistency and Predictability
+Make sure your navigation stays the same through all pages.
+Make sure your form and other controls work as they standarly work in their browser.
+And when creating a complete custom component with a new kind of interaction, which you need to avoid at all times, provide instructions so user can learn how to use it.

+### Assistance: Error Prevention and Correction

+#### Provide Instructions, Hints, and Contextual Help

+When you need user input, provide:
+- instructions on why you need it and what they should do;
+- fields with constraints need extra instructions;
+  - Required;
+  - Read-only or disabled;
+  - Data needs to be in certain format;
+  - Password strength requirements;
+  - Certain length of characters;
+  - ...

+#### Provide Feedback with Confirmation and Error Messages
+Provide success and error messages.